 Every fragrance should have it’s own IFRA documentation like this one.
 As you can tell, this one is specific to “Comfort & Joy” fragrance from Nurture Soap.

-What this statement is telling you is how much, if any, amount can Comfort & Joy be used in specific applications (i.e. soaps, lotions, bath bombs, perfumes, lip products).
+What this statement is telling you is how much, if any, amount of Comfort & Joy fragrance oil can be used in specific applications. (i.e. soaps, lotions, bath bombs, perfumes, lip products).

-So we're interested in this fragrance for soaps!
-Now what do we do, next?
+So we’re interested in this fragrance for soaps!
+What next?

 Example Recipe with Comfort & Joy Fragrance Oil!